Happy Memorial Day everyone! We’re celebrating today with an all new Secret Recipe Club post!

 This month I was assigned Lynsey Lou’s, a very eclectic food blog with everything from Southern favorites like Chicken Fried Chicken to more gourmet dishes like Chicken with Tomato Herb Pan Sauce.
 Lynsey’s also got a ton of delicious sounding breakfast and dessert recipes.
 Lynsey learned to cook from her grandmas and though she is a Southern girl at heart, she also likes to branch out and try the “latest and greatest” things in the culinary world.

 Lynsey says food is the way to a man’s heart and I could not agree more!

-There were a ton of things from Lynsey’s blog that I wanted to try (Frosted Triple Coconut Brownies, anyone?).
+There were a ton of things from Lynsey’s blog that I wanted to try.
 When I saw her Baked Halibut with Chorizo Butter, I knew I had to try it.
 We always have a ton of halibut around since Nick’s family fishes for it in Alaska every year.
 And chorizo is EVERYWHERE around here, yet I’ve never actually tried cooking with it.

 Baked Halibut with Chorizo Butter (and Cheesy Grits)

 - Salt & pepper

 - 2 cups fresh spinach or other greens, roughly chopped

 Place the halibut on a parchment-lined baking sheet.
 Drizzle with olive oil and season with salt and pepper.
 Bake the halibut 11-13 minutes, until just cooked through.